CesiumGS/3d-tiles/specification/README.md

 A tile can be associated with renderable content.
 A tile can either have a single `tile.content` object, or multiple content objects, stored in a `tile.contents` array.
 The latter allows for flexible tileset structures: for example, a single tile may contain multiple representations of the same geometry data.

-The `content.uri` of each content object refers to the tile's binary content in one of the tile formats that are defined in the [Tile format specifications](#tile-format-specifications)), or another tileset JSON to create a tileset of tilesets (see [External tilesets](#external-tilesets)).
+The `content.uri` of each content object refers to the tile's content in one of the tile formats that are defined in the [Tile format specifications](#tile-format-specifications)), or another tileset JSON to create a tileset of tilesets (see [External tilesets](#external-tilesets)).

 The `content.group` property assigns the content to a group.
 Contents of different tiles or the contents of a single tile can be assigned to groups in order to categorize the content.
 Additionally, each group can be associated with [Metadata](#metadata).